 Injectable fillers can be used for non-surgical face lift, when a patient's skin is in good condition but is beginning to show deep lines and furrows.
 Known by names such as VolumaLift, injectable face lift, Liquid Lift, and Filler Facelift, these treatments are excellent short term solutions for reducing the appearance of age and achieving a softer profile.

 Surprisingly enough, blepharoplasty is the most common of all cosmetic procedures performed in the United States, used to refresh the area surrounding the eyes.
 A blepharoplasty is a surgical procedure, but is less invasive than a full face lift and can provide excellent results standing alone.
-A plastic surgeon who offers mesotherapy or a physician who performs mesotherapy may be able to eliminate under-eye puffiness with one or two mesotherapy treatments.

 Other less invasive surgeries that can dramatically improve facial appearance without serious downtime are the procedures which reshape the ears, chin, or nose.
 People of all ages who dislike certain attributes of their facial features choose ear surgery (otoplasty) to minimize the angle of the ears to the head, or chin surgery (mentoplasty) to create a more defined jawline and eliminate that "weak chin" effect.